 These rhino species prefer to travel along pathways through the grasslands, and where the grass is tall enough will make tunnels.
 They also enjoy forestland or lands bordering agriculture if needed.

 The greater one-horned rhino is primarily a crepuscular grazing animal, enjoying grasses and leaves.
 These rhinos enjoy the water and feed also on aquatic plants.

 They prefer grasslands adjacent to rivers or other bodies of water but will also use forestland or lands bordering agriculture if needed.
-The rhinos prefer to travel along pathways through the grasslands, and where the grass is tall enough will make tunnels.
+The rhinos prefer to travel along pathways through the grasslands, and where the grass is tall enough, they will make tunnels.